Dave Renton

-David Renton (born 1972) is a British barrister, and has represented clients in a number of high-profile cases, especially concerning trade union rights and the protection of free speech.
-He was for many years a member of the Socialist Workers Party (SWP).
-He has published over twenty books on fascism, anti-fascism, and the politics of the left.
+David Renton (born 1972) is a British barrister, historian, and socialist.
+Renton has represented clients in a number of high-profile cases, especially concerning trade union rights and the protection of free speech.

+Beginning his career as an academic historian, he has published over twenty books on the history and politics of fascism, anti-fascism, and the left.
+Renton is a former member of the Socialist Workers Party (SWP), and was a founding member of Revolutionary Socialism in the 21st Century (rs21) in 2014.
+He is also known for his writing for a range of left-wing publications as well as his blog, Lives; Running.

 Early life and education

 Renton was born in London in 1972.
-His great aunt was the Communist historian, Dona Torr.
+His great aunt was the communist historian, Dona Torr.
 His grandfather was the shoe designer Kurt Geiger.
 One uncle was an activist in Equity, the actors' trade union, while another was the Conservative MP Tim Renton, Baron Renton of Mount Harry.
 He was educated at all-boys private boarding school Eton College where he became a member of the Labour Party.
 He then studied history at St John's College, University of Oxford.

 Academic career and writing

-Renton received his PhD from the University of Sheffield for a thesis on fascism and anti-fascism in Britain after the second world war.
+Renton received his PhD from the University of Sheffield for a thesis on fascism and anti-fascism in Britain after the Second World War.

 Renton was an academic historian and sociologist, teaching at universities including Nottingham Trent, Edge Hill and Rhodes University and Johannesburg University in South Africa.